Jepkor1r/DevOps/Python Projects/Flask_series/Template/README.md

-# **SERIES CONTINUATION..**
+# **SERIES CONTINUES..**
-- We'll continue building from the second application **(Simple_Layout)**.
+- We're building on the second application **(Simple_Layout)**.

-- - *AHAAA!Could you guess what's cooking next?*
+    - *AHAAA!Could you guess what's cooking next?*

 - We getting better guys!
 Here we are going to learn how to generate more elaborate web pages that have complex structure and many more dynamic components.

-- - *Good question: Why template?*
+    - *Good question: Why template?*

-- Imagine how complex the code (in this simple_layaout example) will become when you add quote posts from users, which are going to constantly change.
+- Imagine how messy the code would get in simple_layout when you add dynamic elements like quote posts from users that change constantly!

-- So, we can keep the logic of our application separate from the layout or presentation of our web pages and things would be much better organized.
+- That’s where templates come in.
+By separating the logic of our app from the layout or presentation, we can keep things neat and organized.

-- A touch of Conditional statement and Loops in template will also be covered!
+- And hey, we’ll even dive into using conditional statements and loops in templates!
+Let’s make it happen! 🔥